Vera Kolodzig: Life and career

 Kolodzig, whose father is German, lived in Cascais until she was 18 and then went to London to study contemporary theatre at the University of Essex.
 She started her career early, doing commercials at the age of 6.
-She performed in a number of theatre productions, most recently (2011/12) in Os 39 Degraus, an adaption of Hitchcock's The 39 Steps.
+She performed in a number of theatre productions, most recently (2011/12) in Os 39 Degraus, an adaptation of Hitchcock's The 39 Steps.
 She is most known for starring in several Portuguese telenovelas.